-Ivy is now 8 months old, crawling and very much on the move.
-As you can imagine, we spend most of our days running around like a pair of headless chickens after her.
+When Ivy was 8 months old, crawling and very much on the move.
+As you can imagine, we spent most of our days running around like a pair of headless chickens after her.

 Initially when booking both of these sessions (5 days old & 8 months) my first thought was what on earth should I dress her in?
 At a mere 5 days new I barely knew my butt from my elbow!